Adams-404/Project-Etherion/README.md

 Overview...

-Project Etherion is an immersive text-based adventure game developed by Mohammed Adamu "Adams-404."
+Project Etherion is an immersive text-based adventure game.
 Players take on the role of a skilled hacker working for "The Shadows," a covert organization on a mission to uncover the mysteries surrounding a powerful AI known as Project Etherion.
 Navigate various levels, solve puzzles, crack codes, and make crucial decisions that shape the storyline and determine the fate of digital security.

 **FEATURES**